 The completed flow

 The Recurrence trigger is almost synonymous to Cron on Linux.
-It allows you to kick off a Flow at specific intervals.
+It allows you to kick off a flow at specific intervals.
 In my case, checking once per hour was sufficient; depending on your requirement, you can adjust the interval.
-Note, if you are on the free Flow plan, you are limited to one run per 15 minutes.
+Note, if you are on the free Power Automate (Flow) plan, you are limited to one run per 15 minutes.

 Instead of spending time trying to fix that, I simply located another site with a “landing page” for Star Wars Solo (that would ultimately contain a list of showtimes when tickets officially went on sale).
 IMAX to the rescue!
 From what I determined, IMAX often creates “place holder” pages for popular movies before tickets go on sale - they reside under /movies/name-of-movie.